conda-forge/conda-forge.github.io/src/user/announcements.rst

     What will you see as a feedstock maintainer?

-     * Starting this week, the ``admin-migrations`` service will be making commits to all feedstocks to provision them with the necessary, configuration, API keys, and tokens.
+     * Starting this week, the ``admin-migrations`` service will be making commits to all feedstocks to provision them with the necessary configuration, API keys, and tokens.
      * Each feedstock will now be provisioned with a secret token.
 This token should not be shared or taken out of the CI services.
 It is used to identify the feedstock during the upload process.